-King Herod built the mountain by first erecting a double-walled cylinder with an outer diameter of 200 feet.
+King Herod built the mountain by first erecting a double-walled cylinder with an outer diameter of 200 feet (60 m).
 There were seven stories in the cylinder including two or three at the top which no longer exist.
-Afterwards a massive fill of earth and gravel was placed against the cylinder.
+Afterward, a massive fill of earth and gravel was placed against the cylinder.
 The four towers are located at the points of the compass.

-Herodium (Donald D. Binder) Views of the Herodium synagogue
+Herodium (Donald D. Binder) Rather dated, but features several nice photos, especially of the Herodium synagogue.